kromenak/gengine/README.md

 The engine currently supports Mac and Windows.
 Most of the engine code is platform-agnostic, but there are some key things that must be taken care of to support a new platform.

 ### Libraries
-The engine currently uses the following third-party libraries:
+The engine uses a variety of third-party libraries; see the "Built With" section below for a summary.

-- ffmpeg
-- fmod
-- GLEW
-- minilzo
-- SDL
-- stb
-- zlib

-All library files are included in the repo, so no software need be installed before building and running.
+All library files are included in the repo, so no libraries need be installed before building and running.
 To support a new platform, the library files for that platform must be built and added to the appropriate `Libraries` subdirectory.

+For more info about library organizationh and how specific libraries were built, see `README.md` in the `Libraries` folder or in specific library subfolders.

 ### CMake
 Most of the CMake files probably don't need to change to support a new platform, but there are some platform-specific bits in there.
 To support a new platform, the CMake file likely needs to be modified.